KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/dexp2p.md

 :::tip Note

-- we recommend to publish only one file at a time
+- we recommend to publishing only one file at a time
 - there is a detailed explanation on how publishing and subscribing works [here](../smart-chain-tutorials/publish-download-files-dexp2p.html)
 - it is also recommended to not issue the `stop` command to the daemon while a file is being published; doing so will make the daemon stop receiving further RPC, but it continues to publish the datablobs containing the data of the file; once that is done, the daemon shuts down; note that, the daemon publishes neither the datablob with `tagA` set to `files` and `tagB` set to the file name nor the `locators` datblob, which results in no other node able to use the [DEX_subscribe](#dex-subscribe) RPC to construct the file